Io-Sparks/RaspberryPiFoundationJobTest/IoWorkLog.md

 * Io refers back to the brief

+I compose a prompt for setting up the context in how I want to work with the AI.
+So that I can explain my experience of software design and we can check each others work whilst it writes everything for me.

-I review the file in my editor whilst I compose a prompt of what I want to change or build in to the approach whilst also referring back to the brief.
+The brief I write sets us up for what I want to change or build in to the approach whilst I bake in subtle requirements from referring back to the brief.

 ```
 In the file you have generated I want to make some changes with you.